OpenCageData/ruby-opencage-geocoder/README.md

 ## Usage

-Create an instance of the geocoder, passing a valid OpenCage Data Geocoder API key:
+Create an instance of the geocoder, passing a valid OpenCage Geocoder API key:

 ```ruby
 require 'opencage/geocoder'